Asimina triloba: Propagation

 Pawpaw seeds require deep planting.
 Otherwise, the extending taproot will push the seed up above the soil (photo upper left).

 Trees are easily grown from seed.
 Seeds should not be permitted to dry, as they lose viability if they dehydrate to 5% moisture.
 The seeds need to be stratified by moist cold storage for 60–100 days at 35-45 F (some publications suggest 90–120 days).
 They will lose their viability if stored for three years or more; some seeds survive if stored for two years.
 Germination is hypogeal.
 This means that the cotyledons remain within the seed coat, acting as a food store for early growth until the plumule emerges from the soil on the epicotyl, or true stem.
 Because the large seeds contain enough energy to produce a long taproot prior to seeking photosynthetic opportunities above ground, the seed itself will be pushed upward and into the air if shallow planted in standard pots.

 Given the 6 to 7 year maturity time and relatively poor success rates for dispersal and germination, it often requires 7 to 10 years for a sapling-to-sapling life cycle to occur for a given individual.

 Propagation using cuttings has generally not been successful.

 Desirable cultivars are propagated by chip budding or whip grafting onto a root stock.
 Pawpaw seeds do not grow "true to type" — each individual seed in a fruit is genetically different from the others and from its parent tree.
 Purchased cultivars do not produce seeds true to type, either, which is why cultivars are all grafted trees.
-Root sucker seedlings, however, are all genetically identical to their host.
+Root sucker saplings, however, are all genetically identical to their host.

 Commercial nurseries usually ship grafted cultivars in containers.
 Other nurseries, such as the Kentucky Division of Forestry, ship bareroot seedlings for reforestation projects and area homeowners.

 Harvesting small stems within a wild pawpaw patch is usually unsuccessful because most are clones of (and still connected to) adjacent stems and therefore lack fully developed roots.